 The College's residence facilities consist of 15 halls that provide living arrangements with one- to six-student occupancy styles.
-A variety of optional lifestyles are offered for students to choose from, including academic floors, international housing, and outdoor recreation residence.
+A variety of optional lifestyles are offered for students to choose from, including first year experience, community service housing, a transfer living community, and outdoor recreation residence.
 The halls are self-contained units where the daily needs of students can be conveniently met.
 There are washing machines and dryers, as well as vending machines in each hall.
 Lounges are equipped with study tables, and recreation rooms have televisions and a variety of recreational equipment.
 Additionally each residence hall has at least one computer lab, and all bedrooms are hardwired for voice, video, and data.